Post

 TL:DR

-Any definition that references this rule must include the statement, “I am a little duck”; and
+1. Any entry that references this rule must include the statement, “I am a little duck”; and

-Any definition that references this rule must include a quote from Hot Shots!.
+2. Any entry that references this rule must include a quote from Hot Shots!.

 “At the end of the day, our people are our greatest asset,” he varnished.
 This particular platitude had been used so frequently that it had achieved a kind of linguistic transparency; people could look right through it and see the CEO wondering if they’d left the oven on at home.
 A “safe” statement.
 The rhetorical equivalent of an unseasoned chicken breast impossible to find offensive, yet failing to provide any actual sustenance for the soul.
 The room remained silent, save for the rhythmic ticking of three hundred people simultaneously deciding what to have for lunch.
 “Tastes like chicken,” muttered one.